codacy/docs/docs/repositories-configure/code-patterns.md

 ## Importing pattern configurations from another repository {: id="import-patterns"}

 Importing tool and pattern configurations from another repository can help you bootstrap and standardize the coding standard across your repositories.

-After importing the configurations from another repository, you can then tweak and adapt them without affecting the source repository.
+For example, when adding a new repository on Codacy you can copy the tool and pattern configurations from an existing repository that's already configured, and then tweak and adapt the settings for your new repository.

 !!! important
     Consider the following when importing tool and pattern configurations:

     -   **Tool matching:** Codacy only copies settings for tools that are available on both the source and target repositories, and overwrites the existing settings for these tools on the target repository.
     -   **Toggle status:** Codacy copies the enabled or disabled status of the matching tools from the source to the target repository.
     -   **Configuration files:** Codacy copies the UI configuration of all matching tools, even those set to use configuration files.
-However, Codacy doesn't change if the tools on the target repository use the UI settings or a configuration file.
+However, the import does not include the configuration mode itself.

     The following example illustrates the points above: